curVV/iota-utils/node-query/README.md

 # iota-utils
-**nodeq** - simple bash script for quickly viewing node info
+**nodeq** - quickly query iota nodes

-can also paste results to online paste bin

-POSIX compliant
+Written in BASH (POSIX compliant)

 Uses jq for nice output.
 If jq is not installed, Python's json.tool module will be used.

+Able to paste output to online paste bin.

 ### install ###